 The Gypsy Nurse could not be successful without the support and contributions of it’s readers.
-Today’s Specialty Spotlight is from reader and Specialty Nurse Cheryl Hurt, LPN who works as a Specialty Spotlight: Long Term Care Skilled.
+Today’s Specialty Spotlight is from reader and Specialty Nurse Cheryl Hurt, LPN who works as a Specialty Nurse: Long Term Care Skilled.

 Name: Cheryl Hurt, LPN